 Size: 1400 x 1000 mm

 The backbone of our map consists of contour lines at intervals of 250 metres.
 Thus, the map looks vivid and nicely illustrates the topography of the Alps.
-Besides, in order to give reference points, we show the important towns, rivers, and mountains, as well as the boundaries of the eight Alpine countries.
+Besides, in order to give reference points, we show the important towns, roads, rivers and mountains, as well as the boundaries of the eight Alpine countries and their regions.